From June 30, 1764 to June 19, 1767,

 The death of this last animal definitively put an end to the attacks of the “Beast” in the region.

-The places are still there,
+The locations are still there,

 Why don’t you also follow in the footsteps of the Beast?